getify/You-Dont-Know-JS/async & performance/ch2.md

 }
 ```

+This formulation of the code is not hardly as recognizable of having the nesting/indentation woes of its previous form, and yet it's every bit as susceptible to "callback hell".
+Why?

-Again, as we go to linearly (sequentially) reason about this code, we have to skip from one function, to the next, to the next, and bounce all around the code base to "see" the sequence flow.
+As we go to linearly (sequentially) reason about this code, we have to skip from one function, to the next, to the next, and bounce all around the code base to "see" the sequence flow.
 And remember, this is simplified code in sort of best-case fashion.
 We all know that real async JS program code bases are often fantastically more jumbled, which makes such reasoning orders of magnitude more difficult.

 Another thing to notice: to get steps 2, 3, and 4 linked together so they happen in succession, the only affordance callbacks alone gives us is to hard-code step 2 into step 1, step 3 into step 2, step 4 into step 3, and so on.
 The hard-coding isn't necessarily a bad thing, if it really is a fixed condition that step 2 should always lead to step 3.